 - The Bigger Good

 - Cue the Sun: She created the Inner World's Sun.
-You know whenever it shines, shes feeling fine.
+Whenever it shines, she's feeling fine.

-- Good Hurts Evil: She can cause pain to anyone who is trying to use her power to unjustly harm another.
+- Good Hurts Evil: She can cause pain to anyone trying to use her power to unjustly harm another.

-- Minor Major Character: Her overall presence as what amounts to the goddess of the Inner World makes her hugely important.
+- Minor Major Character: Her presence as the goddess of the Inner World makes her very important.
 Her appearances, however, are sporadic.
-Pretty justified in universe, because all 8 Spider Riders have to be gathered for her to be summoned.
+Justified in-universe, as all 8 Spider Riders have to be gathered for her to be summoned.